damianhakert/damianhakert.github.io/source/posts/2017-01-27-codepen-welcome-to-gitlab.html.md

 ### <i class="fa fa-check-square-o fa-fw" aria-hidden="true"></i> Bottom Line
 {: .panel-heading}
 <div class="panel-body">
 There's one thing they are missing: squash-merge.
-Good news for ya'll: we have something like that [coming][squash] soon!
+Good news for y'all: we have something like that [coming][squash] soon!

-At 33:44 they also mention burndown charts, and there is [an issue][burndown] with a lot of traction.
+At 33:44 they also mention burndown charts, and there is [an issue][burndown] for that with a lot of traction.

 > 34:03. _My final feeling about GitLab is like, it's both incredibly impressive work.
 Like, holy crap, this is really good software!
 High five team!_ 🙌